-Drupal 8’s use of symfony means we have great access to tools for things like providing JSON responses.
-Originally in the controller all I had to do was provide the JSONResponse class an array of data and it would handle the rest:
+Drupal 8’s use of Symfony means we have great tools for simple tasks like providing JSON responses.
+Originally in the controller all I had to do was provide the JsonResponse class an array of data and it would handle the rest:

 That’s all well and good if you don’t want your response to ever be cached, but Drupal provides a CacheableJsonResponse class the links up to the rest of the Drupal 8 caching engine to provide much better performance than a stand Symfony JsonResponse.
 But it turns out the docs kinda suck for explaining how to use it.
 After a great deal of digging I found this Question on StackExchange which gave me what I needed.